 On the Bulletproof Diet, this food category can be tricky, due to the mold risk found in nuts, seeds, and legumes.
 They may also possess high levels of omega-6 fats that oxidize easily, causing inflammation.
 However, all nuts and seeds are OK on the Whole30.
 On both diets, you’ll avoid legumes – including all beans (black, red, pinto, navy, white, kidney, lima, fava, etc.), peas, chickpeas, lentils, and peanuts.
 No soy (in any form) either.
 There is one nut that both diets agree on: coconut.
 It’s anti-inflammatory, a high fat burner, and increases cognitive performance.

 Whole30-approved nuts, seeds and legumes: All nuts and seeds.
 Green beans, sugar snap peas, and snow peas.

-Bulletproof-approved nuts, seeds and legumes: Coconuts.
+Bulletproof-approved nuts, seeds and legumes: Coconuts and cashews.

 Dairy is almost exclusively off-limits on both diets.
 The only dairy that’s both Bulletproof and Whole30-approved is ghee.

 Whole30-approved dairy: Clarified butter or ghee.

 Whole30 does not forbid any type of animal protein sources.
 The Bulletproof Diet advises eating only those that are high in omega-3s and low in inflammatory omega-6s.
 Because all animal protein is allowed on the Whole30, choose those allowed on the Bulletproof Diet (below) to stay compliant on both.

 Bulletproof-approved meat: Grass-fed beef and lamb, pastured eggs, and low-mercury wild-caught fish.